ZahiAhmed/Tacticspedia/README.md

 - They can scroll through a scrollbar of icons that represent units.
 - Clicking a unit will display all of their abilties and stats.
 ![alt text](champ_list_info.jpg)
+- HTML elements with ID query selected with vanilla DOM to print data from a champion when clicked
 ![alt text](icon_code.jpg)
+- Renders a chart that uses math to scale each stat of the character to fit in one graph, while also showing their true values on hover.
 ![alt text](unit_data_code.jpg)
 - A chart on the bottom will display if a filter is clicked.
 ![alt text](stats_comparison_chart.jpg)
+- Renders chart on event listeners for the different drop downs and buttons with many different options and changes color depending on chosen stat.
 ![alt text](chart_code.jpg)
 - A collapsable sidebar for the units traits can be opened with a button.
 ![alt text](traits_sidebar.jpg)
+- How I appended all the information onto the sidebar using vanilla DOM.
+Iterated through data creating a div.
+Each iteration called helper functions that created each element within the div and appended it.
 ![alt text](sidebar_code.jpg)
 - Both sidebar and scrollbar can be searched through via search bar.
 ![alt text](scrollbar_code.jpg)